 University Park Allocation Committee (UPAC)

-All graduate students vote for candidates running for the Executive Board positions and the UPAC positions.
-Only graduate students of the same Academic College, School, or Program may vote for delegates running for those positions.
+All graduate and professional students vote for candidates running for the Executive Board positions and the UPAC positions.
+Only graduate and professional students of the same Academic College, School, or Program may vote for delegates running for those delegate positions.

 If you have any questions or concerns please email the GPSA Judiciary at JudiciaryGPSA@gmail.com.